Sakha Republic: Natural resources

 Sakha is well endowed with raw materials.
 The soil contains large reserves of oil, gas, coal, diamonds, gold, silver, tin, tungsten and many others.
 Sakha produces 99% of all Russian diamonds and over 25% of the diamonds mined in the world.

 Climate

-Sakha is known for its climate extremes, with the Verkhoyansk Range being the coldest area in the Northern Hemisphere.
+Sakha is known for its extremes in climate, with the Verkhoyansk Range being the coldest area in the Northern Hemisphere.
 Some of the lowest natural temperatures ever recorded have been here.
 The Northern Hemisphere's Pole of Cold is at Verkhoyansk, where the temperatures reached as low as −67.8 C in 1892 and 1885, and at Oymyakon, where the temperatures reached as low as −67.8 C in February 1934.